Will Data Science in Healthcare Overcome Its Many Roadblocks?

 While insurance rate increases can be explained and justified with actuarial tables, the black-box nature of machine learning presents a novel legal obstacle.

-Another machine learning project58 can also demonstrably identify potential high-cost claimants (HiCCs) at a 91% accuracy by scraping publicly available data in an explicable and accountable fashion.
+Another machine learning project can also demonstrably identify potential high-cost claimants (HiCCs) at a 91% accuracy by scraping publicly available data in an explicable and accountable fashion.

 That healthcare insurance providers are keen to switch from actuarial to user-specific data, and that they are willing to use data mining and other oblique techniques to justify increased premiums, has become clear in recent years.

-For instance, it was revealed in 2014 that patient information in the UK was repeatedly sold to 178 private health insurance companies59, leading to a change in the law60 but also long-term financial implications for those affected.
+For instance, it was revealed in 2014 that patient information in the UK was repeatedly sold to 178 private health insurance companies, leading to a change in the law but also long-term financial implications for those affected.

-Companies in the US openly vaunt their ability to merge information from data brokers with actuarial data, in order to identify individual health data and case histories62, while insurance companies are publiclymoving from actuarial to socially mined data via providers such as LexisNexis63.
+Companies in the US openly vaunt their ability to merge information from data brokers with actuarial data, in order to identify individual health data and case histories, while insurance companies are publiclymoving from actuarial to socially mined data via providers such as LexisNexis.

-The migration from actuarial data is occurring on the pretext of improved early intervention64, health risk prediction65, and fraud prevention66.
-However, research has found67 that these legitimate business uses of web-scraping and other mining techniques can lead to the leveraging of personal health information (PHI) for the purposes of raising consumer premiums.
+The migration from actuarial data is occurring on the pretext of improved early intervention, health risk prediction, and fraud prevention.
+However, research has found that these legitimate business uses of web-scraping and other mining techniques can lead to the leveraging of personal health information (PHI) for the purposes of raising consumer premiums.

 Gaining Healthcare Data by Stealth and Opportunism

-In Europe this issue has been covered72,73 by the GDPR since 2018, and with varying levels of governmental commitment in other frameworks around the world74 over the last few decades.
+In Europe this issue has been covered by the GDPR since 2018, and with varying levels of governmental commitment in other frameworks around the world over the last few decades.

 Healthcare Security Breaches Disarm Legislation